 Cairns’ extraordinary body of work, including her War Tourist series, reveals her ability to convey the resilience of ordinary lives in the face of internal and external conflict.
 Inspired by German Art of the Weimar period including Max Beckmann, George Grosz and Otto Dix, Cairns’ uncompromising vision and acute sensitivity sets her apart.

-Joyce W Cairns RSA.
+Joyce W Cairns PRSA.
 RSW.
 Hon RBA.
 MA (RCA) studied painting at Grays School of Art, Aberdeen and the Royal College of Art, London.
 In 2018 Cairns was elected President of The Royal Scottish Academy (the first woman to hold post in 192 years).